-Financial help for carers is available through Centrelink.
+Financial help for carers is available through Centrelink (Services Australia).

-- for information about Carers, Sickness and Disability call 132 717 - an Aboriginal Service Officer can give you and your community information about government payments and services.
+- For the Carers, Sickness and Disability Information Line call 132 717 - an Indigenous Service Officer can give you and your community information about government payments and services.
 Contact the Indigenous Call Centre on 1800 136 380 - to speak to someone at Centrelink in another language call 131 202 - Hearing and Speech Assistance TTY FreeCALL 1800 810 586